Work with a skilled, supportive partner who is passionate about helping you reach your goals.

 Dr Janet Hope is the owner of Limina Coaching & Consulting, a qualified coach and credentialed member of the International Coach Federation.
 She brings over 20 years of professional experience to her coaching practice and has successfully coached more than 170 individual clients.

 Janet trained as a biochemist and lawyer before working as legal counsel for the Australian Government Solicitor and as an advocate and mediator at the University of Auckland, New Zealand.
 More recently she was Senior Fellow/Senior Lecturer at the Australian National University, where her research and teaching focused on intellectual property law and policy, the governance of collaborative technology development and the broad process of creating scientific and other forms of knowledge.

 Janet has travelled the world as an invited expert speaker, sharing specialist knowledge with audiences in Europe, the United States, Australia, Canada, China and Japan.
-As an academic, she was an Australian Research Council Postdoctoral Fellow and lead investigator on two successful Discovery Project applications.
-Her published writing has won national and international awards, including the prestigious global Independent Publishers’ Book Award.
+As an academic, she was an Australian Research Council Postdoctoral Fellow and lead Chief Investigator on two successful Discovery Project applications.
+Her academic writing has been published by Harvard University Press and Cambridge University Press and has won national and international awards, including the prestigious global Independent Publishers’ Book Award.

 Janet is the mum of two lovely children, born in 2004 and 2011, and has been a carer and advocate over many years for a close relative with complex post-traumatic stress disorder.
 She transitioned to full-time coaching in 2013.

 At Limina, we are committed to the highest standards of professionalism.
 You can be assured that your coach: